AdobeDocs/workfront.en/help/quicksilver/workfront-basics/grant-and-request-access-to-objects/remove-permissions-from-objects.md

 1. Go to the list of objects that you want to share.

-   For information about which objects can be shared, see [Overview of sharing permissions on objects in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).
+   For information about which objects can be shared, see [Overview of sharing permissions on objects](../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).

 1. Select several objects in the list, then click the **Share** icon ![](assets/share-icon.png)at the top of the list.
 1. Type the name of the user, role, team, group, or company for which you want to remove the access in the **Edit <Object Name> access to** field.